 In order to ensure that a degree, when granted, represents education that is current and reasonably focused (not acquired a little at a time over an unreasonably long period), all credit applied to the degree must be earned within a certain period of time.
 For the Master of Divinity degree at Fuller, this period has been set at ten years.
 This includes all credit earned elsewhere and applied to the degree, as well as all credit earned at Fuller.

-The faculty at Fuller has developed a unified curriculum for the Master of Divinity degree built upon a system of core areas.
-These areas are distributed among the biblical studies, theology and ministry divisions.
+The faculty at Fuller has developed a unified curriculum for the Master of Divinity degree.
+A total of 120 units is required to earn the Master of Divinity degree.